PhoenixKnight-in/NewsByte_AI/README.md

 Others: REST API communication

 🚀 How It Works
-Frontend requests the latest videos from a YouTube channel via backend.
+Home page contains News From article using GNews.io API key EXPLORE CHANNELS you have to select the prefered channel Frontend requests the latest videos from a YouTube channel via backend.

 Backend uses YouTube Data API to fetch video details.